-Whenever you or a loved one has suffered an injury, or even death, as a result of an accident or someone else’s negligence, you might not be emotionally or physically prepared for the rigors of a lawsuit that seeks to compensate you for your injuries or the loss of your loved one.
+Whenever you or a loved one has suffered an injury, or even death, as a result of an accident or someone else’s negligence, you might not be physically prepared for the rigors of a lawsuit that seeks to compensate you for your injuries or the loss of your loved one.

 A personal injury attorney can help you navigate the complex legalities of your case that arise due to your injuries or just because an insurance company has denied your claim.
 Here’s a brief overview of the different steps that make up the process of a personal injury lawsuit.

 The injured party is usually the one who begins the process of initiating a lawsuit by contacting an attorney to request a consultation to discuss an overview of the case and the injuries sustained.
 During this initial consultation, the lawyer may ask you to sign a form authorizing the release of your medical records.
 They will want to know about all your insurance coverage, whether you’ve talked to any insurance adjusters, and what was said.